Synonym: Agaricus procerus

 The fresh guchchhees are then cleaned at home and the soil particles adhering to roots are removed.
 These are then dried in the sun.
 The common practice for drying is to make a garland of guchchhees and hang it.
 The final recovery is 10 -12 per cent.
 The moisture content of fresh guchchhees is 93.85 per cent.
 According to Mr. Jagdish Thakur, some unscrupulous collectors dip fresh guchchhees in salt solution for some time.
 This results in small increase in weight.

 Villagers get around 6000 rupees a kilo for their collection from small local traders who take it to bigger traders at Bhuntar or Kullu and get a profit of 500 rupees.
 The produce then goes to the plains.
-In guchchhee area villages, a family is able to earn eight to ten thousand rupees annually from guchchhee
+In guchchhee area villages, a family is able to earn eight to fifteen thousand rupees annually from guchchhee

 collection.
 The government earns100 rupees per kilo by levying an export tax payable to the village panchayat.